nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 * **Rings:** Locations that contain rings in vanilla.

 * **Spells:** Locations that contain spells in vanilla.

+## Unmissable Mode

+By default, this mod changes some details of how _Dark Souls III_ works to minimize the number of locations that are possible to miss permanently.
+This means that Archipelago can place progression items in these locations.
+You can turn this off by setting `unmissable_quests: False`.

+**Note:** Unmissable mode is a work in progress, and more unmissable locations will be added in future releases.

+* **Greirat** will always survive pillaging Irithyll, regardless of what you do with Siegward or Patches.
+Instead of returning from his trips after you beat a boss, he'll return from Undead Settlement after you beat either the Road of Sacrifices or Farron Keep boss, and he'll return from Irithyll after you beat either the Irithyll or Profaned Capital boss.
+(If you've already killed one of these bosses, he'll be back next time you return to Firelink.)

 ## Understanding Location Names